Stuycs-K/final-project-10-liu-andrew-chen-niki/WORKLOG.md

 Allow user input to work with encoding, demonstrate the process of encoding through print statements.

+### 5/30

+Work on the generalization of the encoding so it no longer works for only triplets.

 ## Niki Chen

 ### 5/22